 Each DSST exam costs $80.
 In addition, the OSU-Tulsa Testing Center's administration fee (payable to OSU-Tulsa) is $35.
 The DSST fee can be paid by credit card only.
-The administration fee can be paid by cash or money order.
+The administration fee can be paid by cash or credit card.
 The DSST examination fee is waived for all eligible military personnel with proper identification; however, military personnel are required to pay the administration fee.

 DSST exams are offered Monday through Friday during Testing Center hours.
 Students taking an exam with an essay portion must start the exam no later than noon.
 Exams with essays cannot be taken on Wednesdays.
 DSST exams will not be offered during finals week.
 Students who wish to take the Public Speaking exam must request it in advance and allow two weeks for delivery to the Testing Center.
 The exam must be taken within 45 days of receipt at the Testing Center.

 Appointments are preferred to ensure available space.
 Contact the Testing Center to make an appointment.
 Walk-ins are welcome, but a space cannot be guaranteed without an appointment.

 Students must present a valid form of government-issued identification before being permitted to take an exam.
 Acceptable forms of identification include a driver's license, current passport, state-issued identification card or military identification.